 The term “cannabinoids” refers to organic chemical compounds present in Cannabis.
 Technically, a plant‐based cannabinoid is referred to as a phytocannabinoid.
 There are also lab‐manufactured, synthetic cannabinoids.
 Few people realize that the human body produces cannabinoids, too; these are known as Endocannabinoids.

 Basic ECS structure includes three essential elements: receptors, lipids, and enzymes.
 Following is a brief description of each, which helps to illustrate how they work together:

 Researchers at the St. Louis University School of Medicine discovered the cannabinoid receptor in 1988.
 Today we know of two types of cannabinoid receptors: CB1 and CB2.
 (Both are also G protein‐coupled receptors.)
 CB1 receptors are found mainly in the brain and central nervous system, while CB2 receptors are located in peripheral organs.

-Two lipids produced by the body serve as ligands (bonding agents) for the cannabinoid receptors: anandamide and 2-arachidonoylglycerol (2-AG).
+Anandamide and 2-arachidonoylglycerol (2-AG) are two lipids produced by the body and serve as ligands (bonding agents) for the cannabinoid receptors.
 Both are endocannabinoids.

 Enzymes (including monoacylglycerol lipase and fatty acid amide hydrolase) create endocannabinoids.